Legislation impacting biodiesel industry, Rise in output creates 30 jobs

 Mr Watkin yesterday reaffirmed D1's ambition to become a global leader in biodiesel.
 The company has planted or has rights to 42,000 hectares of jatropha, a South American weed used in herbal medicine that can grow in poor soil, which means that D1's plantations are not using food-growing land in the developing world.
 When the jatropha seed is crushed, it produces oil that can then be refined into biodiesel.

-Earlier this month, Mr Watkin addressed 150 government ministers and business leaders at the United Nations in New York, calling on it to encourage more use of biofuels worldwide.
+Earlier this month, Mr Watkin addressed 150 government ministers and business leaders at the United Nations in

 The North-East entrepreneur challenged UN agencies to channel more resources into global biofuels production, particularly in developing countries.
 He said D1's agreements on land in the developing world had created more than 10,000 jobs, adding: "Think how many more jobs would be created if the UN helped countries to focus their resources and make more non-prime land available for planting and provide financial support to plant energy crops.